hammer65/web-desktop/tutorial.md

   }, filter, ['blocking']
 );
 ```
-if the path portion of the URL does not include our base directory then we create a path which does and then replace that sub string of the url.
+If the path portion of the URL does not include our base directory then we create a path which does and then replace that sub string of the url.
 The callback then returns the newly modified url.
 The return value must be an object and in this case it must have a `redirectUrl` property with a value of the modified url.

 The second and third arguments of the `addListener` method are our filter object and an array which in this case just tells the request API to make this a blocking listener.
 A request will not be made until this function has returned a value.
 A listener which is not blocking will allow a request to go forward while the callback executes.